 Now housing the King Mattias Museum, this palace was a venue for numerous diplomatic congresses throughout the years and gives its name to the modern Visegrad Group, which first met here in 1991.

 Address: Visegrád, Várhegy, 2025 Hungary

-Opening Hours: Hours for the various components of the castle vary widely depending on the season, but generally start at around 9 or 10 and run into the evening.
+Opening Hours: Hours for the different parts of the Catle vary widely, depending upon the season.
+They generally start around 9 am or 10 am and run into the evening.

 They’re often closed Mondays and the Solomon Tower is closed during the winter months.

-Entrance Fees: It’s generally about HUF 1700 to enter the citadel, HUF 1400 to enter the palace, and HUF 800 to enter the tower, with costs halved for young people and seniors.
+Entrance Fees: It’s generally about HUF 1700 to enter the citadel, HUF 1400 to enter the palace, and HUF 800 to enter the Tower, with prices 50% less for seniors.

 9. Tata Castle / Tatai Var Castle

 If you’re a fan of the hit Netflix series The Witcher, then Tata Castle might look a little familiar.

 Built in the late 14th Century on the northern shores of Lake Öreg, Tata Castle was owned by the likes of King Sigismund and Matthias Corvinus, who remodeled the fortress into a sophisticated royal residence.